jonnywb/nc-news/README.md

 This project is an attempt to recreate a social news webiste / forum, such as Digg or Reddit where content is socially curated by site users through voting.

-Currently the project is at the back-end phase of development, and as such there is no front-end section to the website, but this should be availble, soon.
+Currently the project is at the back-end phase of development, and as such there is no front-end section to the website, but this should be available, soon.

 ---